perforce/helix-authentication-service/README.md

 ACS URL is defined using the `SP_ACS_URL` environment variable.
 In this example, its value would be `http://192.168.1.106`, the URL for the Swarm service.

-The IdP settings come from the auth service: the entity identifer is hard-coded to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the host and port on which the service is running.
+The IdP settings come from the auth service: the entity identifier is hard-coded to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the host and port on which the service is running.
 The public key is found in the `certs` directory of the auth service.